Season 1, episode 3: “Kill Me Now”

 RICHARD: Physical fitness is as important as intellectual fitness.
 So says Plato.
 And so say I.

-— There is a quote commonly attributed to the Ancient Greek philosopher Plato: “In order for a man to succeed in life, God provided him with two means, education and physical activity.
+- There is a quotation popularly attributed to the Ancient Greek philosopher Plato: “In order for a man to succeed in life, God provided him with two means, education and physical activity.
 Not separately, one for the soul and the other for the body, but for the two together.”
-This text seems to show up in meme form or in various self-help books without reference to any particular classical text.
+This passage often appears in meme form or in self-help resources without reference to a source text.

 EMILY: If Rory goes and has a good time without you, then I win.